 Get the latest from TODAY

 When a major storm is approaching, packing your necessities and getting your family and furry friends to safety is, of course, your first priority.
-But when the storm passes and you’re able to return home, you may not realize that hidden danger is lurking.
+But when the storm passes and you’re able to return home, you may not realize that there is hidden danger lurking.

 North Carolina resident Sheila Pulanco Russell shared this tip on Facebook in 2016.
-But in the wake of this year’s devastating storms, it bears repeating.
+But in the wake of devastating storms, it bears repeating.

 Here’s how it works: Place a cup of water in your freezer.
 Once it’s frozen solid, put a quarter on top of it and leave it in your freezer.
 When you get home, if the quarter is where you left it, your food is safe to eat.
 If the quarter has fallen, it's a signal that the frozen water has thawed and it's best to toss everything.

-Such a smart, simple and helpful tip.
-And it seems that Facebook users agree.
-To date, Russell’s post has been shared more than 422,000 times.
+It's such a smart, simple and helpful tip and it seems that Facebook users agree.
+To date, Russell’s post has been shared more than 426,000 times.
 Every little tip helps.